hrishikavaiwala/SE-Test/README.md

 ### Application Requirements
 This application has a number of functional and non-functional requirements that can be tested against to ensure the application meets user needs and performs as expected.
 Functional Requirements:
+* Temperature Conversions – The application must convert from Celsius, Fahrenheit and Kelvin to the other two temperature metrics.
+* User Input Handling – The application allows the user to input any numerical values in any of the three temperature boxes.
+* Error Handling – User input must be validated as a valid number and display errors for invalid inputs.
+* User Interface – A clear button must be included to reset all fields.
+* Real-Time Conversion – The application must perform the conversions and display the results in real-time immediately after user input.

 Non-Functional Requirements:
+* Performance – The application must load and perform conversions in real-time without major delay.
+* Reliability – The application must be compatible with major browsers and work on various devices including desktops and smartphones.
+* Usability – The application must be simple to use through a clear user interface.
+* Reliability – The application must consistently provide accurate temperature conversions.
+* Security – All input data must be sanitised to prevent security vulnerabilities.

 ## Design